mainlp/NorSID/experiments_baselines/README.md

 python3 dataprep/prep_norsid_for_machamp.py
 ```

+### NorBERT3-base

+The NorBERT model has non-Huggingface code, which makes loading it more complicated.

-Update MaChAmp so NorBERT can be loaded: add kwarg to line 93 of `../machamp/machamp/model/machamp.py`
+Update MaChAmp so NorBERT can be loaded for training: Add kwarg to line 93 of `../machamp/machamp/model/machamp.py`
 ```
 self.mlm = AutoModel.from_pretrained(mlm)
 # ->
 self.mlm = AutoModel.from_pretrained(mlm, trust_remote_code=True)
 ```

+To allow loading the NorBERT model for predictions:
+Inside your `transformers_modules` installation, create the subfolders `ltg/norbert3-base/4376f702588d56cd29276a183582f77345d77a4e/` (or whatever the NorBERT commit you used is) and put the files from https://huggingface.co/ltg/norbert3-base/tree/main inside.

 ## Baselines